bitcoin-api/bitcoin-api-full-stack/README.md

 TODO: 🚧👷‍♂️👷‍♀️🏗 -> improve documentation in this section - use tables

-In the Bitcoin-Api system, some DynamoDB database operations are locked with [Dr. Q👨🏿‍🔬](https://github.com/bitcoin-api/drq) to prevent any conflicting updates.
+In the Bitcoin-Api system, some DynamoDB database operations are locked with [Dr. Q👨🏿‍🔬](https://github.com/bitcoin-api/drq) to prevent conflicting updates.
 For simplicity, the locks will be called *Q-Locks* in this documentation.

 #### Database Dr. Q👨🏿‍🔬 Q-Locks: